 What Does Dram Shop Liability Mean For You?

-If you were injured because a business over served a visibly intoxicated person, you might be able to successfully obtain financial compensation from the business, as well as the person who injured you.
-Uniquely, in Pennsylvania, if you were over served and suffered an injury, you might be eligible to obtain compensation from the business that over-served you.
+If you were injured because a business over-served a visibly intoxicated person, you might be able to successfully obtain financial compensation from the business, as well as the person who injured you.
+Uniquely, in Pennsylvania, if you were over-served and suffered an injury, you might be eligible to obtain compensation from the business that over-served you.
 A lawyer in Philadelphia can further explain how a dram shop lawsuit might help you during a consultation.

 Contact our Philadelphia dram shop attorneys today.
 We will help you explore who is liable to you for your suffering and seek the full amount of compensation to which you are entitled.